khajabakshi/dashapp-docker-aws_deployment/README.md

 Once the contents are created, we can build a docker image.
 In order to create the image `dockerfile`, go into the `DashImage folder` and run the following:

     docker build -t dockerfile .

+Docker goes line-by-line through the `dockerfile`, building the software layers on top of each other.

+To confirm some basic details about the image run

+    docker images